Andrettin/Wyrmsun/readme.txt

 - Factions now have capitals (identified by a crown symbol on the tile).
 - Roads can now be built (linking your faction's capital to tiles with roads is necessary to allow them to produce over 200 output of their resource; only polities can build roads).
 - Building a dock in a province's settlement now connects its location to the faction capital as if there were a road to it.
-- Add 1 lumber resource to Svarinshaug (Nidavellir).
+- Add 1 lumber resource tile to Svarinshaug (Nidavellir).
 - Added Thracian Sea water province to Earth.

 * Miscellaneous